jessepav/lacygoill-wiki-backup/vim/regex.md

 ## How can I improve the performance of a lookbehind?

-If you know the maximum BYTE size of the pattern to which you apply the lookbehind, use this info to limit how far the engine will backtrack.
+If  you know  the maximum  *byte* size  of the  pattern to  which you  apply the lookbehind, use this info to limit how far back the engine will search.

 ##
 ## The character `𞹼` weighs 4 bytes.